 For example, when I went to Israel in 2012 I ended up eating a pita with falafel for almost every meal.
-Not a complaint–who doesn’t love a good falafel!
+Not a complaint–who doesn’t love a good falafel?
 But that’s just what my options were.
 So, like, don’t roll up to a restaurant in rural Thailand and expect a platter of vegetarian options.
 Know where you are and see what you can eat.

 It helps to be okay with letting your lunch for the day be fruit or a simple cheese sandwich, while your friends are gorging themselves on shwarma.
-That being said, whenever I’m in a new country I try to eat the traditional food to the best of my abilities.
+That being said, whenever I’m in a new country I try to eat traditional food to the best of my abilities.

-Another story: when I was in Colombia, we spent a day on Playa Blanca on the island of Baru (easily one of the top five most beautiful places I have ever seen) my friend and I had a meal at a little restaurant that was literally plastic chairs parked in the white sand, while a family barbecued various food items and brought them to us.
+When I was in Colombia, we spent a day on Playa Blanca on the island of Baru (easily one of the top five most beautiful places I have ever seen) my friend and I had a meal at a little restaurant that was literally plastic chairs parked in the white sand, while a family barbecued various food items and brought them to us.

 Well, they brought us each a whole fish… with the eyes still intact.
 And when I nervously told my friend that I didn’t eat fish, I didn’t know what to expect.
 However, they immediately brought me extra plantains and rice and salad, and my friends were happy to share that extra fish.
 Phew!
-So I’d say in that situation, as long as you’re chill with having fish stare at you from your plate while you eat, you’ll be golden!
+So, I’d say in that situation, as long as you’re chill with having a fish stare at you from your plate while you eat, you’ll be golden!

 Personally, the idea of eating something that used to be alive and walking around on its own accord freaks me out—but that doesn’t mean I pass judgment on people who do eat meat.
 I’m realistic.

 I’m aware that many, many people in many, many countries eat lots of meat.
 If I’m eating in someone else’s home, I make sure they know I don’t eat meat beforehand, and if what they serve me has pieces of meat in it, I just eat around them.
 Not the end of the world.
-I wouldn’t eat meat in that situation, if for no other reason, then because it’s been 21 years without it, and I might get sick.
+I wouldn’t eat meat in that situation, if for no other reason then because it’s been 21 years without it, and I might get sick.

 As long as you have an open mind, I don’t think age should affect the ease or difficulty of vegetarian travel!

-Like I said, you just have to not be picky and you’ll be fine.
+As I said, you just have to not be picky and you’ll be fine.

-lso, while not the healthiest option, most restaurants in most countries have a vegetarian pizza or pasta option.
+Also, while not the healthiest option, most restaurants in most countries have a vegetarian pizza or pasta option.
 When I went to Europe for my first time with a friend in 2015, we may or may not have split like, a LOT of cheese pizzas between the two of us because it was cheap and we could both eat it (and when I say may or may not have I mean we definitely did 😉 )

-What would you say to encourage/inspire someone who says they are afraid to travel due to being vegetarian, or having any other dietary restrictions?
+What would you say to encourage/inspire someone who says they are afraid to travel due to being vegetarian or having any other dietary restrictions?
 Anything else you’d like to add?